TheOriginalGeez/Cupid/README.md

 By default everything is fit to the Shiva body preset.

-NOTE: You DO NOT have to do this unless you have downloaded and installed additional outfits or want to change the preset.
+NOTE: You DO NOT have to do this unless you want to change the shape of the body.

 **To change the bodies shape for the outfits Cupid comes with**:
 - Open the big dropdown on the right side of MO2 and click edit.